ControlNet-XS: Rethinking the Control of Text-to-Image Diffusion Models as Feedback-Control Systems: Method

 \section{Method}

-We start with a brief overview of the different components of the Stable Diffusion~\cite{Rombach2022_LDM} architecture, which serves as our generative model (\Cref{sec:preliminary}).
+We start with a brief introduction to the Stable Diffusion~\cite{Rombach2022_LDM} architecture, which serves as our generative model (\Cref{sec:preliminary}).
 The pre-trained generative model is controlled by a controlling network.
-In \Cref{subsec:controlNet} we introduce the controlling network ControlNet~\cite{Zhang2023_ControlNet}, and explain why it suffers from the problem of delayed information flow.
-Lastly, we introduce our controlling network, called ControlNet-XS, that eliminates this problem (\Cref{subsec:controlNet-xs}).
-In \Cref{subsec:train}, we describe the respective training procedure.
+In \Cref{subsec:controlsystem} we analyse the design of existing controlling network architectures from a feedback-control system perspective.
+In this work, we build upon ControlNet~\cite{Zhang2023_ControlNet} as a controlling network which we describe in \Cref{subsec:controlNet}.
+Lastly, in \Cref{subsec:controlNet-xs}, we introduce our ControlNet-XS network and its training procedure in \Cref{subsec:controlNet-xs-train}.